wangyix/Radiosity/README.txt

 adaptively subdivides the scene patches based on how dramatically the lighting changes within it.

+The directory "Radiosity_exe" contains a stand-along executable of the project along with sample scenes for input.  "images" contains the output images that the program generates from those sample scenes.  "vs2010_project" contains the source code and the project files.

 Radiosity parameters are set as #define macros at the top of Scene.h.

 Libraries used: